Skip to main content

 What does that mean?

-Polarized lenses are laminated with tiny vertical stripes that only allow vertically angled light to enter the wearer’s eyes.
-Glare is eliminated because the horizontal light waves cannot bypass the vertical filter.
+It means that vertical light waves are absorbed while horizontal light waves bounce off the surface.
+This can cause glare that interferes with your vision by striking your eyes intensely.
+Only polarized lenses can eliminate this glare.
+What, then, are polarized lenses?
+Polarized lenses are laminated with tiny vertical stripes that allow only vertically angled light to enter the wearer’s eyes.
+They eliminate glare because horizontal light waves cannot pass through the vertical filter.
 Sunglasses and camera lenses are often polarized to reduce glare from surfaces.

 How do polarized lenses work?

-Telling the difference
+Telling the Difference

 Choosing lens color

-Green: Good for general purpose use, offers even color perception, dims glare while brightening shadows, and provides good contrast for low-light conditions.
+Green: Good for general-purpose use, offers even color perception, dims glare while brightening shadows, and provides good contrast for low-light conditions.

 Blue/Purple: Trendy and aesthetically pleasing, reduces glare, helps define contours, and enhances color perception.